bishopPAWN/Two_Stage_Allocation/Readme.md

 ## Project Status

-This project is currently under active development.
+This project is currently submitted.
 The associated paper is in the writing stage and has not yet been submitted for peer review.
 We plan to make the full code, data, and documentation publicly available after acceptance.